 Bonjour à tous!
 Je me présente...

 I was born and raised in the great state of Rhode Island, the smallest state, and you’ll find that I still have a bit of an accent when I say certain words, like coffee, daughter and orange.
-Little Rhodie was a great place to grow up and I still have family and friends who live there, but I wanted to try living somewhere new, so I moved to the largest (contiguous) state, Texas.
+Little Rhodie was a great place to grow up, and I still have family and friends who live there.
+I wanted to try living somewhere new, however, so I moved to the largest (contiguous) state, Texas.
+Talk about a change of scenery!

-Texas was the perfect choice for me once my sister told me about the awesome music program at the University of North Texas.
-At the time my concentration was the alto saxophone and music education.
-My favorite part about this time in my life was realizing my dream of being in a real marching band that performed half time shows.
-Ask me and I'll readily play the professional recording we made and a video (albeit grainy) of one of our shows.
+At the time, I realized that Texas was going to be the perfect choice for me.
+My sister told me about the awesome music program at the University of North Texas, and I was hooked.
+My concentration was the alto saxophone and music education.
+My favorite part about this time in my life was being able to realize my dream of being in a real marching band that performed half time shows.
+Ask me, and I'll readily play the professional recording we made and a video (albeit grainy) of one of our shows.
 After about two years of study, however, I opted to switch my major to French Language and Literature with a minor in music instead.
+I haven't looked back since.

-In addition to my francophone world, I take care of my two boys and our dog.
-We enjoy spending time together being creative, playing board games and ,playing with the dog.
+In addition to my francophone world, I take care of my two boys and our dogs.
+We enjoy spending time together being creative, playing board games and, playing with the dogs.
 We live in the district, so don't be surprised if you spot us around town.
+Be sure to wave and say. "bonjour!"

 **I look forward to connecting with all of you and being a part of your high school experience.**